 However, once the plane takes off, the fear begins to return.
 As the plane climbs higher the skydivers become sullen and quiet.
 When the instructors open the door to the empty sky, their level of fear peaks.
 The jumpers natural survival mechanism is at odds with their choice making system.
 Surprisingly, only a very small percentage change their minds and decide not to jump.
 Most people become somewhat confused and disoriented.
 The highest level of fear occurs with the student’s legs dangling out of the open door, sitting on the floor of the airplane waiting for their jump.

 The instructors referred to this, as the moment of truth.
 Those who jump out the quickest are not necessarily thrillseekers.
 They are people who make choices quickly and efficiently in their lives.
 They are people who do not like the feeling of indecision.
 People who ruminate over their choices in life have a harder time jumping out of the plane.
-It is not the fear of death that is the fulcrum of this moment.
+It is not the fear of death that is the fulcrum of this moment, check air conditioning companies.
 It is simply the willingness to take action and not suffer in the torment of a long decision-making process.

 Entrepreneurs, upper level managers, CEOs, these are people who tend to get out of the plane the quickest.
 They are those who practice decision-making the most.